-Spanish painter, printmaker and sculptor Salvador Dalí was a leading figure in Surrealism in the 1930s.
-Best known for his images of melting watches in a dream world of sunlit landscapes, he produced over 1,500 paintings and a total of more than 4,000 works of art, including sculptures, drawings, engravings, holograms, photographs and jewellery.
-Renowned for his surreal acts and flamboyant self-publicity, he wrote, ‘At the age of six I wanted to be a cook.
+Best known for his images of melting watches in a dream world of sunlit landscapes, Dalí produced over 1,500 paintings and a total of more than 4,000 works of art, including sculptures, drawings, engravings, holograms, photographs and jewellery.
+Renowned for his surreal acts and flamboyant self-publicity, he wrote, 'At the age of six I wanted to be a cook.
 At seven I wanted to be Napoleon.
-And my ambition has been growing steadily ever since.’
+And my ambition has been growing steadily ever since.'
+Dalí's influences range from cubism and Dada to the meticulous detail of nineteenth-century genre painting and earlier Old Masters.